yaseenssenyonjo/Simple-Networking/README.md

 # Simple Networking
-Simple Networking is a Java library that **simplifies asynchronous networking** by abstracting the default libraries.
+A library that simplifies asynchronous networking in Java.

 ## Usage
 ### Creating a simple TCP echo server.